 Our tax policy will make your business even more profitable.
 New Mexico exempts raw materials used in manufacturing from gross receipts tax, including electricity and natural gas.
 Property tax is among the lowest in the nation.
 Corporate and individual income tax rates compare favorably, and the state offers many tax incentives to help your business thrive.

-Just one of those incentive is the refundable Film Production Tax Credit, which annually generates $500 million in spending by film production companies in the state.
+Just one of those incentives is the refundable Film Production Tax Credit, which annually generates hundreds of millions of dollars in spending by film production companies in the state.
 Netflix and NBCUniversal have production studios in Albuquerque.

 The Job Training Incentive Program (JTIP) has been serving businesses since 1972.
 JTIP reimburses 50 to 75% of your employees’ wages while they are in training.